 What henna hair colour will I get with henna and indigo ?

-The only way you will know what henna hair colour you will get with henna and indigo is by doing a strand test.
+To predict henna hair colour you need to understand how henna works, what it does, and what it does with indigo.
+The pictures below will help you to understand how henna works on different hair colours.
+But the only sure fire way to predict what henna hair colour you will get with henna and indigo is by doing a strand test.
 This is especially important if you have blonde or ash colour hair.
 You’ll see some strand test results in our Feedback & Hair Colour Gallery which you can access via the menu link at the top of this page.

 Henna and indigo will always make your hair colour darker, not lighter.
 Your henna hair colour is determined by your starting colour.
 Henna will slightly deepen darker hair colours and will add mild red low lights to your hair.
 On lighter hair colours the henna colour will be much more noticeable.
 You’ll get auburn hair colour on light brown hair and chestnut brown tones with red lowlights on darker brown hair.
 Blonde hair will turn fiery red.
 Grey hair will go orange red, and you’ll need to use indigo after the henna to tone it down to brown, through to black.
 Indigo after henna will always get you to brown within 15 minutes to 30 minutes.
 Indigo after henna will get you to black within 50 minutes to 1 hour.
 We recommend our henna hair colour starter kit for your first time application,which comes with everything you need, including a very detailed Instructions Booklet to answer all of your questions and guide you through the first time application process.

 If you’re a blonde hair colour and you’re looking for some fiery auburn red hair colour streaks, have a look at Carly’s friend photos in the Blonde Hair Colour Gallery photos where Carly has highlighted blonde hair with red highlight henna streaks.